-Attend a Lifelong Learning Seminar, a learning vacation unlike any other.
-Spend time with some of Hillsdale College’s most distinguished professors exploring the great ideas and principles that built and sustain our country.
+Attend a Hillsdale Hostel, a learning vacation unlike any other.
+Spend time with Hillsdale professors who are experts in their fields, exploring the great ideas and principles that built and sustain our country.
 Discuss the ideas that have created more freedom and raised the hopes and expectations of millions, not only in this country but throughout the world.

 Relive higher education as it used to be, in a place where it still is.

-Lifelong Learning Seminars offer a week of exciting activities.
+Hillsdale Hostels offer a week of exciting activities.
 Guests share intense discussions with Hillsdale faculty members and fellow program participants, delving deeply into the sources of American liberty.
 Guests are welcome to take advantage of varying opportunities for fun, recreation, and fitness in our state-of-the-art health education and sports complex.
-All seminars include delicious meals and top-rated accomodations.
+All seminars include delicious meals and top-rated accommodations.

 Constitutional Issues and Controversies

-This seminar will contrast the Founders’ view with the contemporary view of topics such as the family, civil rights, free speech, foreign policy, and religious liberty.
+For 233 years, the American Constitution has served as a bulwark of limited government.
+Over the last century, its authority has been challenged by proponents of progressivism.
+This seminar will contrast the Founders’ view with the progressive view of topics such as the family, civil rights, free speech, foreign policy, and religious liberty.

 Economic Theories and Controversies

 This seminar will consider the theories of free market economics, theories that oppose the free market, and important economic controversies of the twentieth century and of today.